ARTS-Laboratory/BMS-2S-Module/README.md

 # BMS-2S-Module
-Generic BMS module for cells in series
+Generic BMS module for two cells in series